 Real talk here.
 Strollers are convenient.
 Sure, there are the kids who run for the hills at the sight of a set of wheels and restricting straps (you know one if you have one), but many love them.
 And parents love strollers as well, because they’re a welcome alternative to the back-damaging work that is carrying a child or the exhausting job of chasing after a kiddo who likes to run.
 But parents of the kids who show no signs of becoming discontent chilling in the stroller might find themselves wondering: How old is too old for a stroller?

 “Ultimately, there’s really no specific age that’s too old for a stroller since it depends on a number of factors, including where you are at the moment, where you live, how long you’ll be out and your child’s temperament,” says Dr. Jen Trachtenberg, a pediatrician in New York City.
 “That being said, there certainly are merits to transitioning your child out of a stroller when they’re out and about.”

 Wondering if your child has officially outgrown their stroller?
 Parents and experts weigh in on the nuanced subject.

 The “right” age to stop using a stroller

 Just as there isn’t a set age moms should stop breastfeeding, there’s no universal hard and fast rule from physician groups when it comes to stroller age limits.
 That said, there are recommendations.

-“In general, strollers shouldn’t be necessary past the age of 3,” says Dr. Brandon Smith, general academic pediatrics fellow in the Department of Pediatrics at Johns Hopkins in Baltimore.
+“In general, strollers shouldn’t be necessary past the age of 3,” says Dr. Brandon Smith, a pediatrician and associate medical director at Johns Hopkins Harriet Lane Clinic in Baltimore.
 “By that point, children should be walking and running without issue and don’t need a stroller to get around.
 Also, we want to promote their independence and proper motor development, and we can’t do that if they’re sitting every time they go outside.”